alexzip87/home-assistant.github.io/source/_components/remote.xiaomi_miio.markdown

 The `xiaomi miio` remote platform allows you to send IR commands from your Xiaomi IR Remote (ChuangmiIr).

-Please follow the instructions on [Retrieving the Access Token](/components/vacuum.xiaomi_miio/#retrieving-the-access-token) to get the API token to use in the `configuration.yaml` file.
+Please follow the instructions on [Retrieving the Access Token](/components/vacuum.xiaomi_miio/#retrieving-the-access-token) to get the API token (remember correct ZNAME for Xiaomi IR Remote that is MiRemote) to use in the `configuration.yaml` file.

 ## {% linkable_title Configuring the Platform %}